OriginProtocol/origin/packages/event-cache/README.md

 ## Usage

-Best usage is just just patch the Web3 contract
+Best usage is just to patch the Web3 contract with `patchWeb3Contract()`.
+Then you can access the EventCache API from the `eventCache` attribute on the Web3 contract.

     import { patchWeb3Contract } from 'event-cache'